Ellen DeGeneres announces her daytime talk show will end in 2022

 Early in the pandemic, DeGeneres compared social distancing to “being in jail” during a segment taped in her luxurious living room, fueling further criticism.
 Additional rumors about DeGeneres’s character had circulated on social media around that time as well, building to the first BuzzFeed report, published in July, that detailed “day-to-day toxicity” on the set of “Ellen.”

+Employees “said they were fired after taking medical leave or bereavement days to attend family funerals,” the BuzzFeed article reads.
+“One employee, who claims she was fed up with comments about her race, essentially walked off the job.
+Others said they were also instructed by their direct managers to not speak to DeGeneres if they saw her around the office.”

 Warner Bros. launched an internal investigation into “Ellen” and fired three of its top producers — which DeGeneres addressed on the Season 18 premiere, aired in September.
-Though she strayed from sharing specific details, she noted that “I know that I’m in a position of privilege and power, and I realize that with that comes responsibility.”
+Though she didn’t share specific details, she noted in the episode that “I know that I’m in a position of privilege and power, and I realize that with that comes responsibility.”

+In the Hollywood Reporter interview, DeGeneres acknowledged she had “learned some things” from the investigation but added that “in general, the culture today is one where you can’t learn and grow, which is, as human beings, what we’re here to do.”

+“I check in now as much as I can through Zoom to different departments and I make sure people know that if there’s ever a question or ever anything, they can come to me, and I don’t know why that was never considered before,” she said.
+“I’m not a scary person.
+I’m really easy to talk to.
+So, we’ve all learned from things that we didn’t realize — or I didn’t realize — were happening.”

+“Ellen” premiered in 2003, six years after DeGeneres came out as gay on her sitcom — after which she became one of the most prominent members of the LGBTQ community in Hollywood.
+The show amassed dozens of Daytime Emmys over more than 3,000 episodes, as DeGeneres herself received honors including the Mark Twain Prize for American Humor in 2012 and the Presidential Medal of Freedom in 2016.

-The show, which over time amassed dozens of Daytime Emmys and became a reliable ratings hit, reportedly lost more than a million viewers since the September episode.
+Though a reliable ratings hit throughout its run, “Ellen” has reportedly lost more than a million viewers since the Season 18 premiere.

 Read more: